Deathwalker: Plot

 As Jha'dur's transport to Earth is re-established, a Drazi military vessel arrives, followed by several ships from the non-aligned worlds.
 They threaten to fire upon Babylon 5 if Jha'dur is allowed to go free.
 Sinclair offers their representatives a compromise, explaining about the immortality drug and allowing their scientists to participate in its development, after which Earth will turn Jha'dur over to them.
 They agree, and their ships are called off.
 Sinclair sees Jha'dur one last time before she leaves for Earth, explaining the deal.
-She tells him that the truth about the immortality drug is that its principal component requires the death of another, and she sees its success as her legacy: namely that the other races will turn on each other like wolves, and become savages as has she.
+She tells him that the immortality drug's principal component requires the death of another, and she sees its success as her legacy: namely that the other races will turn on each other like wolves, and become savages as has she.
 As Sinclair and the other ambassadors watch her ship leave with escorts, they are surprised when a Vorlon ship appears out of the jump gate and destroys Jha'dur's ship.
 Vorlon ambassador Kosh, who has joined the others, tells them that they are "not ready for immortality", and walks off.

 Separately, Kosh has asked Talia Winters to help with negotiations with a man known as Abbut.
 Talia finds that she is unable to read anything from Abbut with her telepathic abilities, and as she listens in, he and Kosh speak in seemingly nonsense phrases.
 As the negotiations go on, Talia finds herself experiencing visions, which culminate in one traumatizing one, re-experiencing the attack of a man she was previously investigating.
 Frightened out of the vision, she finds that Abbut has concluded his deal: he takes a data crystal out of his cybernetic brain and gives it to Kosh then departs.
 Talia talks to Garibaldi and Sinclair about the incident, and they tell her Abbut is a known "vicar" (short for VCR, or video cassette recorder: a person with implants allowing them to record thoughts).
 They suspect that Kosh, who is normally distrustful of telepaths, may have used Abbut to gain information on Talia's own weaknesses to use against her in the future.